moby/moby/docs/sources/examples/running_redis_service.md

     apt-get -y install redis-server
     service redis-server stop

-As we’ve used the `--link redis:db` option, Docker has created some environment variables in our web application container.
+As we've used the `--link redis:db` option, Docker has created some environment variables in our web application container.

     env | grep DB_